styled-components/styled-components/README.md

 }
 ```

-> We don't export the `keyframes` and `injectGlobal` helpers from `/native`, since ReactNative doesn't support keyframes or global styles.
+> You cannot use the `keyframes` and `injectGlobal` helpers since ReactNative doesn't support keyframes or global styles.
 We will also log a warning if you use media queries or nesting in your CSS.

 ### Theming